 6 Things Insurance Companies Don't Want You to Know After a Car Accident

 Catchy marketing jingles aside, you should understand that insurance companies are not on your side, especially if you have been harmed by one of their insured drivers.
 Insurance providers prioritize profits over people, and they want nothing more than to pay you less.
-As such, they are quick to use anything they can against you when defending against your claim, and may use certain tactics to aid them in gathering statements or evidence (however misconstrued) that enable them to do just that.
+As such, they are quick to use anything they can against you when defending against your claim and may use certain tactics to aid them in gathering statements or evidence (however misconstrued) that enable them to do just that.

-- You don’t have to accept early offers – Insurance companies want to capitalize on victims’ lack of familiarity with personal injury law.
+Insurance companies want to capitalize on victims’ lack of familiarity with personal injury law.
 That means they might attempt to discuss settlement offers early on in the process.
-You do not have to accept these offers, and should consult with a lawyer who can help you determine whether or not they meet your needs.
+You do not have to accept these offers and should consult with a lawyer who can help you determine whether or not they meet your needs.
 If you accept an initial offer without knowing the full scope of your injuries or damages, and which proves to be less than you need, you may be on the hook for covering those costs on your own.

-- They can surveil you – Insurance representatives will not be quick to tell you that it is within the law for them to request and conduct surveillance.
+Insurance representatives will not be quick to tell you that it is within the law for them to request and conduct surveillance.
 This may not be a common tactic, but it is has been used in certain situations, such as when a plaintiff has prior personal injury cases or pre-existing injuries.
-You have the right to know they can legally follow your activities, and use information they collect against you.
+You have the right to know they can legally follow your activities, and use the information they collect against you.

 As mentioned, insurance companies want to pay you as little as they possibly can.
 Sometimes, this means delaying or denying a case – which does not mean your claim isn’t a valid one.
-In fact, delays and denials can be strategic for insurance companies, especially when they believe a case is challenging, that it could potentially result in significant damages they’ll have to pay, or because they simply want to compel plaintiffs into taking a case to trial or accepting a lower settlement to put an end to the drawn out process and headaches.
+In fact, delays and denials can be strategic for insurance companies, especially when they believe a case is challenging, that it could potentially result in significant damages they’ll have to pay, or because they simply want to compel plaintiffs into taking a case to trial or accepting a lower settlement to put an end to the drawn-out process and headaches.